antarctica/ops-data-store/README.md

 These roles are implemented in the [Database](#database) using roles and users:

-- roles are represented as postgres roles, which are granted permissions to read or change information in all or specific tables
+- roles are represented as postgres roles, which are granted permissions (using Postgres grants) to read or change
+- information in all or specific tables
 - individuals are represented as postgres users, which are assigned (inherit) one or more postgres roles

+#### Permissions - grants

+Database grants allow specific actions, such as reading or writing data.
+They apply to a subject (user/role) to a target (database object, schema/table/etc.).

+... why can't the grants we need be inherited from a common role to end-users (i.e. why do users need to assume a role to make changes?) ...

+#### Permissions - role assignments

 Users are assigned to roles based on the membership of groups held in an [LDAP server](#ldap).
 I.e. members of LDAP group 'x' are assigned to Postgres role 'x'.
 LDAP group members are copied from a series of [Azure](#microsoft-entra)